openstax/raise-enclave/README.md

 * The `data_collection.py` script leverages the `boto3` library to interact with S3 and uses the `pandas` to create dataframes for subsequent processing.

 3. **model_creation.py**
 * The `model_creation.py` script takes the data collected by `data_collection.py` and transforms it to be used in the Pydantic models.
-This process also validates the data collected.
+This process also validates the data.

 4. **models.py**
 * The `models.py` script acts as a centralized location for storing the Pydantic models.